 What’s great about portable pizza ovens like this one is that they can run off of multiple fuel sources: charcoal, gas, or wood.
-Not all fuels are created equal though, and each has its own pros and cons; if you want an authentic pizza experience, go for wood.
+Not all fuels are created equal though, and each has its own pros and cons; if you want an authentic pizza experience, go for pizza wood.

 The type of wood you use is actually important for the consistency of your finished pizza; softwoods like pine or spruce won’t burn hot enough and can leave behind a lot of extra soot that can impact the flavor of your pizza, in addition to creating a mushy or dense crust.
 Hardwoods like oak will burn hotter, speeding up cook time and helping you get those nice charred areas and bubbles on the crust.
-Make sure your wood is cut to the size of your pizza oven as regular bonfire cut wood may be too large.
+Make sure your pizza wood is cut to the size of your pizza oven as regular bonfire cut wood may be too large.